Industrial overcapacity can enable seasonal flexibility in electricity use: Methods

-Finally, we consider three main power system technology cost scenarios (see Table 1) that reflect different levels of power generation technology development.
+The system-level flexibility value of aluminum smelting is also influenced by the costs of energy supply and the availability of alternative flexibility sources.
+Lower costs for renewable energy or competing flexibility technologies, such as batteries, could diminish the relative value of industrial load flexibility, thereby impacting the economic rationale for retaining overcapacity.
+To account for this, we consider three main power system technology cost scenarios (see Table \ref{tab:scenario_settings}) that reflect different levels of power generation technology development.
 All scenarios assume that a variety of competitive, clean, and stable technologies are available, covering a range from high fixed costs and low variable costs to low fixed costs and high variable costs.
 We also assume the availability of cost-competitive long-duration storage technologies (in the form of hydrogen and hot water) and a certain degree of flexibility in residential heating.

-By modeling combinations of different scenarios for primary aluminum demand, smelter flexibility, and technology costs, we are able to evaluate the sensitivity of the main power system and aluminum industry outcomes to changes along these dimensions.
+Finally, we introduce a scenario dimension concerning labor and employment flexibility, which may affect the economic feasibility of seasonal operation.
+We evaluate two comparative cases: (1) Inflexible labor (core scenario): This represents the most unfavorable case where smelters must maintain their full workforce and associated labor and standby costs regardless of output levels or seasonal shutdowns.
+Workers are assumed to be unable to transfer to other industries.
+(2) Flexible labor: If a potline is shut down, labor and standby costs are reduced.
+By modeling combinations of different scenarios for primary aluminum demand, smelter flexibility, technology costs, and labor flexibility, we are able to evaluate the sensitivity of the main power system and aluminum industry outcomes to changes along these dimensions.